postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/managing-git-changes.md

 ![](https://assets.postman.com/postman-docs/api-builder-pull-changes-conflict.jpg)

-> If the file with the conflict is not in a format Postman supports, you'll need to resolve the conflict in your preferred Git client.
+> If the file with the conflict isn't in a format Postman supports, you'll need to resolve the conflict in your preferred Git client.

 ## Making your changes available to others